rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/gpu.md

  -  `--gpus-per-node={{ groups['compute_node'] | map('extract', hostvars, 'gpu_type') | select('defined') | first }}:#`, where `#` is again the number of GPUs requested per node.

 Note that users **can requested only a number of entire GPUs, and NOT a subset of specific GPU resource**.
 For example, user can requst 1, 2 or more of entire the GPU(s), but cannot request 1 GPU with specific amount of `GPU cores` or `GPU memory`.
-The selection individual resources is possible on newer GPUs that support [MIG](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html)feature.
+The selection of individual resources is possible on newer GPUs that support [MIG](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html) feature.
 This feature is available only on newer types, like A30 and A100, but not on our A40.

-...
-Newer versions (like A30 or A100) have option to select how much of individual resources can be requested on the GPU (see [MIG](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html)), but this is not possible with the GPUs that we are currently using (A40).

-## Example 1: submitting simple gpu job
+## Example 1: Submitting a simple job

-The example of submitting the `gpu_test.sbatch`, that is simply requesting 2 GPU devices and a command to print the information about allocated GPU devices:
+The example of submitting the `gpu_test.sbatch`, that is requesting 2 GPU devices and a command to print the information of allocated GPU devices:

 ```bash
     $ cat gpu_test.sbatch